Evaniee/FormulaAllCodeDemo/README.md

 # Formula AllCode Demo
 A streamlined and simplified way of interacting with the Formula AllCode robots from [Matrix TSL](https://www.matrixtsl.com/).
-Used for the [College of West Anglia](https://cwa.ac.uk/) Staff Conference on the 31st of March 2023.
 ## Setup (For Windows 10)
 1. Ensure Bluetooth is turned on.
 	* Search for 'Bluetooth' in the start menu search bar and select 'Bluetooth & other devices settings'